Skip to content

 Offload to WP_Query

-Non-search queries are not offloaded to Enterprise Search by default.
-In order to offload them to Enterprise Search, WP_Query will need to be modified.
+By default, non-search queries are not offloaded to Enterprise Search.
+To offload non-search queries to Enterprise Search, WP_Query must be modified.

 curl -N http://loripsum.net/api/5 | vip --slug=example-site dev-env exec -- wp post generate --post_content --count=10

-1. Repeat the same command with an older date using the --post-date option.
+1. Run a slightly modified version of the same command, and apply an older post date with the --post-date option.

 curl -N http://loripsum.net/api/5 | vip --slug=example-site dev-env exec -- wp post generate --count=10 --post_type=post --post_date=1999-01-04

-1. Navigate to the home page to view the newly generated posts: http://example-site.vipdev.lndo.site
+1. Navigate to the home page to review the newly generated posts: http://example-site.vipdev.lndo.site.

 2. Open the Query Monitor panel and view “Queries”.
-Look for the query that determines which posts are displayed on the second page:
+Locate the query that determines which posts are displayed on the second page:

 SELECT SQL_CALC_FOUND_ROWS wp_posts.ID